gmankab/gmankab/readme.md

 ## Languages[^](#contents)

 - Russian native
-- English B2 (I speak, read and write fluently, it is still a little difficult to perceive by ear)
+- English B2 (I can free speak, read and write in english, but it is still a little difficult to perceive by ear)

 ## Programming languages[^](#contents)